Fastidious/collantes.us/content/2011-05-13-upcoming-presidential-elections.md

 tags: ["tidbits"]
 ---

-I really need to get into politics ---as much as I hate it--- to prepare for the upcoming presidential elections.
+I really need to get into politics---as much as I hate it---to prepare for the upcoming presidential elections.
 I have the feeling that it’s going to be nasty... as always.